 Funding is provided to identify and replace roof systems which have reached their serviceable life prior to failure.
-Three roof systems are maintained and replaced in the Mutual with this budget item; Built-up roofs (BUR), Composition Shingle Roofs; and Tile Roofs.
+Three roof systems are maintained and replaced in the Mutual within this budget item; Built-up roofs (BUR), Composition Shingle Roofs; and Tile Roofs.

-Preventive and Emergency roof repairs: For the Preventive Roof Repairs, the budget is based on the square footage of roofing installed 10 years before the current year.
-For 2023 budget the roofing work in 2013 was 276,068 square feet.
+(A) Preventive and Emergency roof repairs

+For the Preventive Roof Repairs, the budget is based on the square footage of roofing installed 10 years before the current year.
 Emergency Roof Repairs are generated through service calls to the Resident Services Desk or as requested by other Departments.
 Each service request is qualified by staff and the contracted roofing company is directed to make the necessary repairs.
 Items addressed include water intrusion problems; severe weather damage to Mutual roofs; water tests; repair of damaged roof tiles/shingles and flashings; skylight leaks; standing water reports; roof repairs related to the prior to paint program; and miscellaneous requests by residents.
 In 2019, this line item was moved from operating to reserves.

-Roofs - Built-Up (BUR): All roofs 15 years of age and older are visually inspected and a query of all reported rain leaks for the subject buildings is generated.
+(B) Roofs - Built-Up (BUR)

+All roofs 15 years of age and older are visually inspected and a query of all reported rain leaks for the subject buildings is generated.
 After this information has been documented, the roofs are ranked and the roofs with the worst overall performance are slated for replacement.
 Therefore, not all roofs are replaced upon expiration of their anticipated 16-year serviceable life.
-To eliminate spikes in future year expenditures staff has leveled out the roofing replacement square footage over the next through 2028.
+To eliminate spikes in future year expenditures staff has leveled out the roofing replacement square footage through 2028.
 Starting in 2009 all BUR roofs are re-roofed with PVC Cool Roofs.
 The new PVC roofs have a serviceable life of 25 years.

+(C) Roofs - Composition Shingle

-Roofs - Comp Shingle: The Composition Shingle Replacement Program was designed to replace roof systems that have reached their serviceable life prior to failure.
-The next composition shingle roof replacements are due in the year 2024.
+The Composition Shingle Replacement Program was designed to replace roof systems that have reached their serviceable life prior to failure.
+The composition shingle roof replacements were deferred in 2023, and will resume in 2024.